 “If your brother or sister sins, go and point out their fault, just between the two of you.
 If they listen to you, you have won them over.
 But if they will not listen, take one or two others along, so that ‘every matter may be established by the testimony of two or three witnesses.’
 If they still refuse to listen, tell it to the church; and if they refuse to listen even to the church, treat them as you would a pagan or a tax collector.
 (Matt 18:15-17, NIV)

 Following Jesus guidelines on this issue is one of the most important things we can do.
-It is particularly important for churches.
+It is particularly important for the health of churches.
 No one wants to be in a place full of gossips.

-Don't be fooled by the title of the following video.
-This is the best lecture I've ever heard about how Christians, as individuals and as a church, should deal with a sinning brother.
+The following video is the best lecture I've ever heard about how Christians, as individuals and as a church, should deal with a sinning brother ( don't be fooled by the title).

 "If they still refuse to listen, tell it to the church; and if they refuse to listen even to the church, treat them as you would a pagan or a tax collector."
 (Matt 18:17)